John Fahey (musician): Early years: 1939–1959

 In 1959, Fahey recorded at St. Michaels and All Angels Church in Adelphi, Maryland, and that material would become the first Takoma record.
 Having no idea how to approach professional record companies and being convinced they would be uninterested, Fahey decided to issue his first album himself, using some cash saved from his gas station attendant job at Martin's Esso and some borrowed from Donald W. Seaton, an Episcopal priest at St. Michaels and All Angels.
 Thus was born Takoma Records, named in honor of his hometown.
 One hundred copies of this first album were pressed.
 On one side of the sleeve was the name "John Fahey"; on the other, "Blind Joe Death"—a humorous nickname given to him by his fellow blues fans.
 He attempted to sell these albums himself.
 Some he gave away, some he sneaked into thrift stores and blues sections of local record shops, and some he sent to folk music scholars, a few of whom were fooled into thinking that there really was a living old blues singer called Blind Joe Death.
 It took three years for Fahey to sell the remainder of the records.

-After graduating from American University with a degree in philosophy and religion, Fahey moved to California in 1963 to study philosophy at the University of California, Berkeley.
+After graduating from American University with a degree in philosophy and religion, Fahey studied philosophy at the University of California, Berkeley.
 Arriving on campus, Fahey, ever the outsider, began to feel dissatisfied with the program's curriculum.
 He later suggested that studying philosophy had been a mistake and that what he had wanted to understand was really psychology.
 He was equally unimpressed with Berkeley's post-Beat Generation, proto-hippie music scene, loathing in particular the Pete Seeger–inspired folk-music revivalists he found himself classed with.
 Eventually, Fahey moved south to Los Angeles to join UCLA's folklore master's program at the invitation of department head D. K. Wilgus, and received an M.A. in folklore in 1966.
 Fahey's master's thesis on the music of Charley Patton was later published by Studio Vista in 1970.
 He completed it with the musicological assistance of his friend Alan Wilson, who later joined Canned Heat.